johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 By reimagining how we exchange value, we have the opportunity to build economies that are more aligned with human dignity and communal well-being.
 The dual-token system is not just a theoretical concept but a practical framework that can be adapted and implemented in communities seeking fairness and transparency.

-Let us consider how we might adopt such systems in our own lives and work towards economies that truly serve the needs of all.
+Let us consider how we might adopt such systems in our own lives and work towards economies that truly serve the wants of all.